 High capacity and reduces road congestion

 Buses help move people around in a sustainable and space efficient way.
-One bus can take 33 cars off the road.
+A single bus can take 80 cars off the road.
 A high-quality bus corridor can transport 10,000 passengers per hour, in each direction.